v8/v8.dev/src/features/modules.md

 - The new static `import` and `export` syntax is only available within modules — it doesn’t work in classic scripts.

+- `await` cannot be used as a variable name anywhere in a module - variables in classic scripts can be named `await` outside of async functions.

 Because of these differences, *the same JavaScript code might behave differently when treated as a module vs. a classic script*.
 As such, the JavaScript runtime needs to know which scripts are modules.

 ## Using JS modules in the browser { #browser }